 As well as the courses we provide as a school, there are several opportunities available in association with the Wrexham 14-19 network (other schools and colleges).
-These courses will be held on Tuesday and Wednesday afternoons at different locations in Wrexham, and are accessible to all pupils.
+These courses will be held on Tuesday and Wednesday afternoons at different locations in Wrexham.
 Further information will be available as the options process proceeds, and staff will guide and advise all pupils.